-- 0: One Pulse mode disable for PWM2/3. - 1: One Pulse mode enable for PWM2/3.
+0: One Pulse mode disable for PWM2/3.

+1: One Pulse mode enable for PWM2/3.

-Bit 2 = OPEDGE One Pulse Edge Selection.
+Bit 2 = OPEDGE One Pulse Edge Selection (not applicable to ROM devices)

 This bit is read/write by software and cleared by hardware after a reset.
 This bit selects the polarity of the LTIC signal for One Pulse feature.
-This bit will be effective only if OP_EN bit is set.
+This bit will be effective only if OP\EN bit is set.
 (Only available for PWM3CSR)

-- 0: Falling edge of LTIC is selected. - 1: Rising edge of LTIC is selected.
+0: Falling edge of LTIC is selected.

+1: Rising edge of LTIC is selected.

-Bit 1 = OPx PWMx Output Polarity.
+Bit 1 = OPx PWMx Output Polarity